Ilambazar

 Ilambazar is a census town, with a police station, in Ilambazar CD block in Bolpur subdivision of Birbhum district in the Indian state of West Bengal.
-A traditional weaving and trading centre it serves as a gateway to Birbhum district.

 History

 Ilambazar developed as a trade centre because of its location at the junction of thoroughfares and the river front.
 It also had the advantage of being near weaving centres.
 The British East India Company had a factory at Ilambazar.
 The French East India Company also made a foray in the Ilambazar area in the 1780s, which drove prices up to the benefit of the weavers.
 The English assumed direct administration of Birbhum district in 1786.

 Birbhum was badly impacted by the Great Bengal famine of 1770.
 Many villages were wiped out entirely, and even in large towns, over three quarters of households perished.
 During a peasants' insurrection in June 1789, Ilambazar was sacked, although it recovered and became a magnet for manufacturing and trade.
 When the district was surveyed by Captain W. S. Sherwill from 1848-1852, the town's population was 2,235.

 In the mid 19th century, John Erskine of Ilambazar was one of the leading sugar manufacturers and exporters in the area.
 Ilambazar was once a significant area for indigo cultivation, traces of which can still be found.
 The Erskine family also had indigo factories.